 In this series of topological photographs, plastic bottles that house our drinking water come under the camera’s lens.
-With over 3,000 brands of bottled water worldwide, Americans are the leading consumers at 32 billion liters per year.
-The industry has grown significantly over the past 30 years by turning a simple indulgence into our “sexy and cool” daily companion.
-Considering there is no evidence bottled water is healthier than tap; that it takes 17 million barrels of oil per year to produce plastic water bottles uses in the U.S.; that 86% of plastic bottles become garbage or litter; that bottled water may cost up to 10,000 times as much as tap water; its success seems illogical and unlikely.
+With over 3,000 brands of bottled water worldwide, Americans are the industry’s leading consumers, at 32 billion liters per year.
+The bottled water industry has grown significantly over the past 30 years by turning a simple indulgence into our “sexy and cool” daily companion.
+Considering there is no evidence that bottled water is healthier than tap; that it takes 17 million barrels of oil to produce the number of plastic water bottles used yearly in the U.S.; that 86% of plastic bottles become garbage or litter; and that bottled water may cost up to 10,000 times more than tap water; the industry’s success seems illogical and unlikely.
 Perhaps a new awareness will push the bottled water industry to the epidemiological tipping point?